 This is a rugged shoe.
 We've harped a lot on how it doesn't look like a typical barefoot shoe, and that might be why it feels so durable.

-It's not weighty by any stretch of conventional running shoes, but it is the weightiest in this review at 9.7 ounces with the insole in and 9.3 ounces without it (on a size 11).
-The Prio differs in a big enough way from other, flimsier designs in terms of the amount of material that went into this meatier build.
+The Prio is not weighty by any stretch when compared to conventional running shoes, but it is the heaviest in this review at 9.7 ounces with the insole and 9.3 ounces without (on a size 11).
+The Prio differs in a big enough way from other flimsier designs in terms of the amount of material that went into this meatier build.
 No other contender stuck out as having exceptionally bad or good durability.
 Some shoes had some spots we cast sideways glances at, but among the barefoot competitors, everyone did reasonably well.

 These huarache-like straps on the Prio are also reflective tape and are very visible in low-light conditions.

-We dug the wrap-around reflective material built-in with the huarache style straps that secure the shoe.
-There's a lot of it, and it promotes visibility out there on the road in any low light scenario, whether early or late in the date or during rainy days like the one in this picture.
+We dig the wrap-around reflective material built-in with the huarache style straps that secure this shoe.
+There's a lot of it, and it promotes visibility out there on the road in any low light scenario, whether early or late in the day or during overcast, rainy weather.

 These are a great price for such a versatile shoe.
-This price, coupled with the shoe's performance in the pack of barefoot shoes, earned it Top Pick for everyday use.
+The price, coupled with the shoe's performance compared directly to other road trainers, earned it a Top Pick for Road Running.
 Frankly, not enough companies throw fun, cool ideas at you.
 Sure, you might never take the insole out of these, but at least you know you can.
 A lot of shoes out there cost way more than this and are only marginally different, so if you want bang for your buck, these are for you.